MSc Policy ResearchFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme is delivered through a combination of intensive block teaching and weekly delivery to ensure it is as accessible as possible to postgraduate students, busy policy professionals and practitioners.
 The way units are delivered means you can accumulate credits flexibly and organise your patterns of attendance to suit your needs and circumstances.

 The MSc and Postgraduate Diploma consist of four core units and two optional units.
 A dissertation of 10-15,000 words is required for the MSc.
 The Postgraduate Certificate is awarded to students who successfully complete three units, two of which must be from the list of core units.

-An upper second-class honours degree (or international equivalent) and a personal statement that evidences your ability to benefit from this programme.
+An upper second-class honours degree (or international equivalent) a relevant social sciences discipline, such as sociology, social work, psychology, economics, political science, management, history, philosophy or law, and a personal statement that evidences your ability to benefit from this programme.
 Other qualifications (including those awarded by professional bodies) and relevant professional experience will also be considered.